Last updated on September 5th, 2020 at 11:00 am

 15.8 — Lower Sugarloaf Channel Bridge

 15.0 — Baby’s Coffee.
-Funky Keys atmosphere; beans roasted fresh daily; craft beers and wine too.
-Baby’s is a good place to park and bicycle the Florida Keys Overseas Heritage Trail to Key West and back.
+Beans roasted fresh daily.
+Highly rated and a mandatory stop on your way home from Key West.
+Baby’s is also a good place to park and bicycle the Florida Keys Overseas Heritage Trail to Key West and back.

 Bayside gate goes to an old U.S. Army transmitter site.
 Now Radio Marti.
 Bay Point Park.